-• Fall coursework
+Fall coursework

-All Fall coursework should be completed and the candidate should maintain at least a B average (or when graded as "CR/NC" the candidate receives only a "CR") and all grades of "Incomplete" should be cleared before a teacher candidate returns to their placement site in January.
+All Fall coursework must be completed, the candidate must earn a grade of B- or better in all courses (or when graded as "CR/NC" the candidate receives only a "CR"), and all grades of "Incomplete" must be cleared before a teacher candidate returns to their placement site in January.
+If this requirement is not met, the Teacher Candidate will not return to their placement site in January until all work is complete.